Mitral Valve Regurgitation

 To reduce the risk of these complications, your healthcare provider may prescribe:

-- Blood-thinning medicine that prevent blood clots
+- Blood-thinning medicine that prevents blood clots

 - Medicines to reduce the stress load of the heart